 Whatever the case, it’s worth knowing why your application for a credit card has been declined – and what to do next.

-Why was my credit card application rejected?
+Why did my credit card application get declined?

 We’ve explained a few of these factors in more detail below, and how to make sure your application is approved next time.